Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 • KRI Framework — operational risk indicators with scheduler, threshold monitoring, role-based notifications

-• Basel III OR Capital Report — RCSA + FAIR Monte Carlo
+• OR RCSA Report — RCSA + Monte Carlo

 • Custom Report Builder — role-based visibility, AI summary